novalagung/learndevops/en/kubernetes-minikube-deployment-service-horizontal-autoscale.md

 See, the changes that we made on the pod are applied in a controlled way.
 And the web server within the newly created pod is listening to port `8080`.
 This is nice!

 > Tips!
-Use the command below to see the error log on certain pod.
+Use the command below to see the error log on certain pods.
 Probably useful is something wrong going on, like the webserver not starting, etc.

 > `kubectl get pods`<br />`kubectl describe pod <pod-name>`<br />`kubectl logs <pod-name>`

 #### 3.2.
 Service Object

 In this section, we are going to create a new service.
-This service shall enable incoming access from outside of cluster into the pod.
+This service shall enable incoming access from outside of the cluster into the pod.

 Let's append below config into the `k8s.yaml` file.